Founder of 3 Jewels Yoga + Radical Bodhicitta.

 In November 2003, after a series of soul-altering events that included living in Brooklyn through the cataclysmic events of 9/11, I returned to my Lansing roots with the intention of putting into practice an intriguing adage: to live simply so that others may simply live.

 Back on home soil, I awakened fully to the understanding that my spiritual compass was aligned with yoga and Buddhism.

-And, in the magically effortless way that life unfolds when we are attuned: the teachers appeared!
-I discovered my root sangha (Lansing Area Mindfulness Community) and soon began a 200-hour yoga teacher training program (Sybil Shelton-Ford | As You Are Yoga, 2006).
+And, in the magically effortless way that life unfolds when we are attuned and moving in alignment: the teachers appeared!
+I discovered my root sangha (Lansing Area Mindfulness Community) and soon began a 200-hour yoga teacher training program in the lineage of Kriya Yoga (Sybil Shelton-Ford | As You Are Yoga, 2006).

-The thread: looking deeply.
+the thread: looking deeply.

 After 9/11, it was no longer bearable to view life as a spectator, through the filter of a camera lens and someone else’s fractured perception of reality.
 I needed to be directly engaged, no filter.
 It was the call for a deeper sense of spiritual understanding and connection that transformed my critical gaze into the clear-seeing eye of compassion.

 Since 2006, I’ve been continuously blessed with opportunities to teach—and learn with—diverse groups of people throughout the greater-Lansing area.
 In 2008, I founded 3 Jewels Yoga (formerly, dharma yoga arts) with the two-fold vision to build and nurture sangha (community) in order to inspire the art of skillful living through movement, mindfulness and meditation and to foster compassion, skillful understanding, and authentic connection.
 Three years later, I was inspired to begin hosting Sunday afternoon meditation practices, which made fertile ground for the seeds of sangha to blossom.

 beginning anew: beyond asana